z-rui/visual-ds-firebase/src/lib/DEV_NOTES.md

 ## Lessons Learned

 1.  **Separation of Concerns is Critical**: The three-layer architecture (Data, Animation Producer, Renderer) is the single most important concept.
 Keeping the `BinarySearchTree` pure (no visual logic) and the `BinarySearchTreeVisualizer` dumb (just rendering props) is essential for managing complexity.
-The `bst-animation-producer` is where all the complex "translation" logic lives.
+The `snapshot-generator.ts` is where all the complex "translation" logic lives.

 2.  **Animation is a Series of Snapshots**: The most successful approach was to think of an animation not as a series of imperative commands (`move`, `fade`), but as an array of declarative "snapshots" (`AnimationStep` objects).
 The `useBstVisualizer` hook is the "player" that simply moves through these snapshots, and `framer-motion` handles the "tweening" between them.